© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Paved ford crossing the line of the Roman road at Iden Green is a scheduled monument protected by Historic England under reference 1005162.
 View the official record →

-Paved ford crossing the line of the Roman road at Iden Green is a scheduled ancient monument in Kent representing evidence of Roman road infrastructure and river crossing technology.
+Paved ford crossing the line of the Roman road at Iden Green is a Roman-period ford construction located in Kent, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005162.

 Paved ford crossing the line of the Roman road at Iden Green is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005162.